codinguncut/pycon2016/README.md

 # pycon2016

-pycon 2016 slides and notebook
+Slides and notebook from the presentation "Merging Noisy Datasets".

+I will upload my jupyter notebook here shortly.